Angelin Chang

 Chang was born in Muncie, Indiana, and attended Burris Laboratory School there.
 Chang graduated with top honors from the Interlochen Arts Academy and received a Bachelor of Music from Ball State University, and a Master of Music degree, along with a distinguished Performer's Certificate, from the Jacobs School of Music at Indiana University Bloomington.
 She earned a Doctor of Musical Arts degree at Peabody Conservatory, at Johns Hopkins University.
-She is the first American awarded Premier Prix Piano and Premier Prix Musique de Chambre in the same year from the Conservatoire National Supérieur de Musique de Paris (France).
+She is the first American awarded Premier Prix diploma Piano and Premier Prix diploma Musique de Chambre in the same year from the Conservatoire National Supérieur de Musique de Paris (France).

 In addition to her musical degrees, Chang has a Bachelor of Arts degree in French from Ball State University and a Juris Doctor from the Cleveland State University College of Law.
 Chang is vice president and on the Board of Governors of The Recording Academy Chicago Chapter, serving as Chair of the Education Committee and Classical Task Force.